Ocean Life Institute

 - Ocean megafauna: Science to foster knowledge-based conservation efforts for the largest animals in our oceans.

 - Coral reefs: Research to promote healthy coral reefs and the resources that these ecosystems support.

-A total of approximately $225,000 is available for all awards by the Ocean Life Institute in 2013, with a maximum total target budget of $75,000 for each proposal.
-Proposals will be for one year of funding, to be spent over a maximum of two years.
+A total of approximately $250,000is available for all awards by the Ocean Life Institute in 2015, with a maximum total target budget of $75,000 for each proposal.
+Proposals will be fully funded in 2015 and must be spent over a maximum of two years.